monash-wsrn/ebug-network/README.md

 * A Romi 32U4 control board
 * 2 USB cameras for robots to see their surroundings, and

+Project details and documentation can be found in its [https://github.com/monash-wsrn/ebug-network/wiki](Wiki pages) (we are updating them quite frequently).

 Below are copied from the old README.md, we will transfer the contents to Wiki soon.